Super Bowl XXVIII: First quarter

-Dallas kick returner Kevin Williams returned the opening kickoff 50 yards to the Buffalo 48-yard line.
+Dallas wide receiver Kevin Williams returned the opening kickoff 50 yards to the Buffalo 48-yard line.
 The Cowboys began the drive with quarterback Troy Aikman's 20-yard pass to wide receiver Michael Irvin.
-But on third down and six from 24-yard line, Aikman threw an incomplete pass, and the Cowboys had to settle for kicker Eddie Murray's 41-yard field goal.
+But the Cowboys could only pick up 4 yards on their next three plays, forcing them to settle for kicker Eddie Murray's 41-yard field goal, giving them an early 3–0 lead.

-The Bills then responded with a 7-play, 43-yard scoring drive.
-Quarterback Jim Kelly's 24-yard pass to running back Thurman Thomas advanced the ball across the Dallas 40-yard line.
+The Bills then responded with an 8-play, 43-yard scoring drive.
+Quarterback Jim Kelly's two passes to wide receiver Andre Reed and running back Thurman Thomas for 11 and 24 yards, respectively, advanced the ball across the Dallas 40-yard line.
 After a 3-yard run by running back Kenneth Davis, however, Kelly threw two straight incompletions.
-The Bills then tied the game, 3–3, with Steve Christie's 54-yard field goal, the longest field goal in Super Bowl history.
+The Bills then tied the game, 3–3, with kicker Steve Christie's 54-yard field goal, the then-longest field goal in Super Bowl history.
+Christie's record stood for 30 years, until it was broken in Super Bowl LVIII by San Francisco 49ers kicker Jake Moody's 55-yard field goal, which was subsequently broken by Kansas City Chiefs kicker Harrison Butker's 57-yard field goal in the same Super Bowl.

-Buffalo then forced Dallas to punt, but on the first play of the Bills' ensuing possession, Dallas safety James Washington forced Thomas to fumble, and safety Darren Woodson recovered the ball at midfield.
-Aided by wide receiver Alvin Harper's 24-yard reception, the Cowboys drove to the Bills' 7-yard line, but once again were forced to settle for a field goal; a 24-yarder by Murray to regain the lead, 6–3.
+Buffalo then forced Dallas to punt, but on the first play of the Bills' ensuing possession, Cowboys safety James Washington stripped the ball from Thomas, and safety Darren Woodson recovered the fumble at midfield.
+Aided by wide receiver Alvin Harper's 24-yard reception, the Cowboys drove to the Buffalo 7-yard line, but had to settle for Murray's 24-yard field goal to regain the lead, 6–3.

 After receiving Murray's kickoff, the Bills could only reach their own 41-yard line before being forced to punt.
-However, Dallas cornerback Dave Thomas was penalized for running into punter Chris Mohr on the play, giving Buffalo a first down.
+However, they were given a new set of downs when Cowboys cornerback Dave Thomas was flagged for running into punter Chris Mohr on the play.